buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_3_Submitting_GIF_To_Solana.md

 };
 ```

-Now, you'll be able to submit a link, approve the transaction Phantom, and your web app should now show you the GIF you just submitted :).
+Now, you'll be able to submit a link, approve the transaction via Phantom, and your web app should now show you the GIF you just submitted :).

 ### 🙈 Solve the issue of the account not persisting.